19 July 2018

 When Arnold & Porter merged with Kaye Scholer, it marked one of largest law firm tie-ups of the past decade - and one of the most significant combinations of antitrust practices in the recent history of Big Law, particularly in the US.

 The Greek government appointed Dimitrios Kyritsakis, former Supreme Court judge, as president of Greece’s Competition Commission in September 2009.
 Since then, he and his colleagues have raised the competition authority’s profile well above what is expected of agencies in smaller European jurisdictions.
 Malina McLennan spoke with him in Athens last autumn

-In April 2017, Brazilian president Michel Temer appointed former ministry official Alexandre Barreto de Souza as president of Brazil’s Administrative Council for Economic Defence.
-In an interview at the BRICS conference in Brazil in October 2017, Charles McConnell asked Souza about his first months at CADE and what the future might hold for the enforcer.
+In April 2017, Brazilian president Michel Temer appointed former ministry official Alexandre Barreto de Souza as president of Brazil’s Administrative Council for Economic Defence (CADE).
+In an interview at the BRICS conference in Brazil last October, Charles McConnell asked Souza about his first months at CADE and what the future might hold for the Brazilian enforcer